-This voluntary, five-year model tests the impact of a modernized Part D payment structure that creates new incentives for plans, patients, and providers to choose drugs with lower list prices in order to address rising federal reinsurance subsidy costs in Part D. Participating standalone Prescription Drug Plans and Medicare Advantage-Prescription Drug Plans are taking increased risk for CMS’s federal reinsurance subsidy (80 percent of catastrophic phase liability), allowing for performance-based payments to plan sponsors or payments to CMS based on spending.
+This voluntary Model tests whether changes to the Part D payment structure creates new incentives for plans, patients, and providers to choose drugs with lower list prices, as a way to address rising federal reinsurance Part D subsidy and beneficiary out-of-pocket costs.
+By taking increased risk for CMS’s federal reinsurance subsidy (80 percent of catastrophic phase liability), plans participating in the Model get performance-based payments or send payments to CMS based on spending.

-- Part D Rewards and Incentives Programs;
+- Part D rewards and incentives programs;

-- Medication Therapy Management+ (MTM+);
+- Medication Therapy Management+ (MTM+) Programs;

 For questions regarding the Part D Payment Modernization Model, please contact PartDPaymentModel@cms.hhs.gov.